Meet Eunice Cheung

 Why did I create Your millennial therapist?

-I get it, you might think I do not have enough life experience.
-But I’ve experienced a sports injury that prevented me from working out when covid first hit in 2020, which was a devastating experience for me as it was my biggest coping mechanism.
+I experienced a sports injury that prevented me from working out when covid first hit in 2020, which was a devastating experience for me as it was my biggest coping mechanism.
 During that time, I had lost myself, my identity and lost hope in everything because there was nothing I can do to change the situation.
 All I can do was wait…After 8 months, I finally came to terms with my injury and started to accept what I can and cannot do.
 This experienced provided me with a lived experience of hopelessness and I wish I had the courage to seek help at the time but I didn’t.
 It could have made a big difference to my mental health if I had.

 I came out of this experience more wise and mature and I look back on it with a grateful heart for those who have continued to support me during that time and my surgeon, who helped repair my injury, allowing me to workout again, without pain.
 Therefore, I want you to know that you are never alone in your struggles, don’t be afraid to reach out and don’t underestimate the power of sharing and being heard in your difficult times.
 Let me be the one to guide and work through the waves with you, together.